Max Weber: First World War and political involvement

-He and his wife also participated in the 1917 Lauenstein Conferences at Lauenstein Castle in Bavaria.
+He and his wife participated in the 1917 Lauenstein Conferences at Lauenstein Castle in Bavaria.
 These conferences were planned by the publisher Eugen Diederichs and brought together intellectuals, including Theodor Heuss, Ernst Toller, and Werner Sombart.
-Weber's presence elevated his profile in Germany and served to dispel some of the event's romantic atmosphere.
-After speaking at the first one, he became involved in the planning for the second one, as Diederichs thought that the conferences needed an oppositional figure.
-In this capacity, he argued against the political romanticism that Max Maurenbrecher, a former theologian, espoused.
-Weber also opposed what he saw as the youth groups and nationalists' excessive rhetoric at Lauenstein, instead supporting German democratisation.
-For Weber and the younger participants, the conferences' romantic intent was irrelevant to the determination of Germany's future.
-In November, shortly after the second conference, Weber was invited by the Free Student Youth – a student organisation – to give a lecture in Munich, resulting in "Science as a Vocation".
+Weber's presence elevated his profile in Germany and dispelled some of the event's romantic atmosphere.
+He was involved in the planning for the second one, as Diederichs thought that the conferences needed an oppositional figure.
+Weber argued against the former theologian Max Maurenbrecher's political romanticism and also opposed what he saw as the youth groups and nationalists' excessive rhetoric, instead supporting German democratisation.
+For him and the younger participants, the conferences' romanticism could not determine Germany's future.
+In November, shortly after the second conference, Weber was invited by the Free Student Youth – a student organisation – to lecture in Munich, resulting in "Science as a Vocation".
 In it, he argued that an inner calling and specialisation were necessary for one to become a scholar.
 Weber also began a sadomasochistic affair with Else von Richthofen the next year.
 Meanwhile, she was simultaneously conducting an affair with his brother, Alfred.
 Max Weber's affairs with Richtofen and Mina Tobler lasted until his death in 1920.